Thank you Peter! – Reflection on Matthew 16:13-19

 Prayer for young families:

-Lord, let the young families of our communities get to know your joy, peace, comfort, and love despite worldly distractions.
+Lord, let the young families of our communities experience your joy, peace, comfort, and love, despite the distractions of the world.

 Attributions